MitulNeerubai/FakeFrame_/README.md

 ```bash
 pip install torch torchvision grad-cam opencv-python streamlit pyngrok pillow plotly scikit-learn matplotlib
 ```
+2. Then run every cell and attach your images to know whether they are real or fake.

 ## Why This Matters
 Deepfakes can spread misinformation and enable identity fraud.
 Explainable detection helps forensic analysts **understand the evidence**, making AI decisions **transparent and trustworthy**.